zunzun/pyeq2/Examples/Web/README.txt

 Step 3: Celebrate

-Congratulations, you are now fitting data using Flask!
+You are now curve and surface fitting data using Flask!